-Hemochromatosis is a condition in which the body absorbs too much of the iron consumed from food.
-This overabsorption leads to high levels of iron in the blood that the body can’t get rid of.
+Hemochromatosis is a condition that causes the body to absorb and store too much iron from food.
+This overabsorption leads to high iron levels in the blood that the body can’t get rid of.

-When this iron is deposited into vital organs, such as the liver, heart, and pancreas, it can cause oxidative stress and long-term damage.
+Iron deposited into vital organs, such as the liver, heart, and pancreas, can cause long-term tissue and organ damage.

-Let’s look at the best diet for hemochromatosis, including foods to eat, foods to avoid, supplements to take, and recipes to try.
+Let’s look at the best diet for hemochromatosis, including foods to eat, supplements to avoid, and recipes to try.

-- Heme vs. nonheme iron.
-There are two types of dietary iron: heme and nonheme.
+- Heme vs. nonheme iron: There are two types of dietary iron: heme and nonheme.
 Heme iron is found in meat and seafood.
 Nonheme is found in plants, meat, seafood, and fortified products.
-Heme iron is more bioavailable than nonheme iron, meaning that it’s more easily absorbed by your body.
+Heme iron is more bioavailable than nonheme iron, meaning your body more easily absorbs it.

-- Phytate and polyphenols.
-Phytate, or phytic acid, is a compound found in grains and legumes that decreases the absorption of iron.
+- Phytate and polyphenols: Phytate, or phytic acid, is a compound found in grains and legumes that decreases iron absorption.
 Other compounds in plant foods, known as polyphenols, can also decrease iron absorption.

-As you can see, avoiding iron-rich foods is only one element of the best diet for hemochromatosis.
-There are other items, such as the other nutrients in the foods you eat, that can affect your iron absorption.
+Eating iron-rich foods in moderation is only one element of the best diet for hemochromatosis.
+Other factors, such as the other nutrients in the foods you eat, might affect your iron absorption.

 Fruits and vegetables

-Many of the recommendations for hemochromatosis will warn you to stay away from vegetables high in iron.
-This may not always be necessary.
+Many of the recommendations for this condition will warn you to stay away from vegetables high in iron.
+This might not always be necessary.

-Vegetables that are high in iron, such as spinach and other leafy greens, contain only nonheme iron.
+Vegetables high in iron, such as spinach and other leafy greens, contain only nonheme iron.
 Nonheme iron is less easily absorbed than heme iron, making vegetables a good choice.
-Talk to your doctor or dietitian if you have concerns.

 Grains and legumes